Lecidea streveleri: Taxonomy

-Lecidea streveleri is a species of crustose lichen in the family Lecideaceae.
-Found in Canada and the United States, it was described as a new species in 2020 by lichenologist Toby Spribille.
-The type specimen was collected in the Hoonah-Angoon Census Area of Glacier Bay National Park (Alaska).
+The lichen was described as a new species in 2020 by lichenologist Toby Spribille.
+The type specimen was collected in the Hoonah–Angoon Census Area of Glacier Bay National Park and Preserve (Alaska).
 Here it was on steep slopes in a basin on the west side of Dundas Bay, growing on the bark of an alder tree.
-The specific epithet streveleri honors Dr. Gregory P. Streveler, who, according to Spribille, is "an extraordinary naturalist and polymath, and author of numerous scientific papers, who has dedicated much of his life to understanding the natural history of Glacier Bay".
+The specific epithet streveleri honors Gregory P. Streveler, who, according to Spribille, is "an extraordinary naturalist and polymath, and author of numerous scientific papers, who has dedicated much of his life to understanding the natural history of Glacier Bay".